Jean's Bible Study Topics of the New Testament

 Jn 12-26

-· (32e) Father Will Honor You (Key verse)
+(32e) Father Will Honor You (Key verse)

-· (32f) Gift of God Ø Father will honor you if you die to self Ø In His service -- There is no way to serve Jesus without following Him.
-If we want to serve Him, we must follow Him to the cross and die to the sinful passions of our flesh.
-Jesus was nailed between two sinners, who in one way or another deserved to be there, just as our own sinful flesh needs to be nailed next to Him.
+(32f) Gift of God >> Father will honor you if you die to self >> In His service -- There is no way to serve Jesus without following Him.
+If we want to serve Him, we must follow Him to the cross and die to the sinful passions and desires of our flesh.
+Jesus was nailed between two sinners, who in one way or another deserved to be there, just as our own sinful flesh deserves to be nailed next to Him.
 Although it is a place of humiliation, Jesus said, “If anyone serves Me, the father will honor him,” even as God honored His Son for going to the cross.
-That is something worth sacrificing and investing our lives, so when the moment comes to meet God, we will have a clear conscience and He will honor us for the life we lived and the sacrifices we made to please Him.
+The Kingdom of God is worthy of the investment of our lives, so when the moment comes and we meet God, we will have a clear conscience and He will honor us for the life we lived and the sacrifices we made for His cause.

-· (93g) Thy kingdom come Ø Following Jesus Ø Disciples follow Him
+(93g) Thy kingdom come >> Following Jesus >> Disciples follow Him

 Jn 12,27-43

-· (221f) Kingdom of God Ø The elusive kingdom of heaven Ø Kingdom hidden behind the veil from the world Ø God hides from the mind of man Ø He hides behind man’s slowness of heart
+(221f) Kingdom of God >> The elusive Kingdom of Heaven >> Kingdom hidden behind the veil from the world >> God hides from the mind of man >> He hides behind man’s slowness of heart

 Jn 12,27-32

-· (38a) Judgment Ø Blood of Jesus Ø God judged the devil through the blood of His son
+(38a) Judgment >> Blood of Jesus >> God judged the devil through the blood of His son

-· (114h) Thy kingdom come Ø Working the grace of God Ø Jesus does God’s work Ø All his works are done through the father -- These verses go with verses 47-50
+(114ha) Thy kingdom come >> Faith >> Working the grace of God >> Jesus does God’s work >> All his works are done through the father >> Jesus gives voice to His Father -- These verses go with verses 47-50

 Jn 12-27,28